You already know the physical stack: PrEP, testing, vaccines, condoms. That side of the system gets most of the attention.

 Mental health isn't a separate conversation.
 It's the same conversation.

-Why This Hits Differently for Gay Men
+Why This Hits Differently for Gay and Bi Men

 This isn't a lecture.
 Just the short version of why rates of depression, anxiety, and compulsive behaviour are higher in gay and bisexual men than in the general population — because understanding the cause is actually useful.